diyjac/SDC-System-Integration/classifier/readme.md

 ![Tensorflow Object Detection API](https://github.com/tensorflow/models/raw/master/object_detection/g3doc/img/kites_detections_output.jpg)

-[Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/object_detection) is a accurate machine learning model capable of localizing and identifying multiple objects in a single image.
+[Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/object_detection) is an accurate machine learning model capable of localizing and identifying multiple objects in a single image.
 The API is an open source framework built on top of Tensorflow that makes it easy to construct, train and deploy object detection models.
 Rainer first tested the API with a pre-trained model to see how well it worked with the rosbag front camera image dataset, and the results, as shown below was indeed very promising:

 ![Tensorflow Object Detectin API against Rosbag image](../imgs/tensorflow-object-detection-api-rosbag-test-rainer.b.png)